 Modern birds didn't descend from pterosaurs; birds' ancestors were small, feathered, terrestrial dinosaurs.

 The first pterosaur discovered was Pterodactylus, identified in 1784 by Italian scientist Cosimo Collini, who thought he had discovered a marine creature that used its wings as paddles.

-A French naturalist, Georges Cuvier, coined the term "Ptero-dactyle" in 1809 after the discovery of a fossil skeleton in Bavaria, Germany.
+A French naturalist, Georges Cuvier, proposed that the creatures could fly in 1801, and then later coined the term "Ptero-dactyle" in 1809 after the discovery of a fossil skeleton in Bavaria, Germany.
 This was the term used until scientists realized they were finding different genera of flying reptiles.
-However, "Pterodactyl" stuck as the popular term.
+However, "pterodactyl" stuck as the popular term.

-The name comes from the Greek pterodaktulos, meaning "winged finger," which is an apt description of its flying apparatus.
-Like all pterosaurs, the wings of Pterodactylus were formed by a skin and muscle membrane stretching from its elongated fourth finger to its hind limbs.
-Some scientists think pterosaurs were more suited to gliding than active flying.
+Pterodactylus comes from the Greek word pterodaktulos, meaning "winged finger," which is an apt description of its flying apparatus.
+The primary component of the wings of Pterodactylus and other pterosaurs were made up of a skin and muscle membrane that stretched from the animals' highly elongated fourth fingers of the hands to the hind limbs.

 Sizes of pterosaurs

 Pterodactylus antiquus (the only known species of the genus) was a comparatively small pterosaur, with an estimated adult wingspan of about 3.5 feet (1.06 meters), according to a 2012 study in the journal Paläontologische Zeitschrift.
 There was some confusion early on as to the size of the Pterodactylus, because some of the specimens turned out to be juveniles rather than adults.